isomerpages/moe-fairfieldsec/_parents/PDLP/Overview.md

 #### IT Applications

-The School will progressively roll out IT applications that will be vital for teaching and learning.
+The school will progressively roll out IT applications that will be vital for teaching and learning.
 These include:&nbsp;

 (a) **Student iCON**: Every student will be provided with access to the Google Suite set of tools, including email address. <br>
 (b) **Microsoft ProPlus**: Every student will be able to use Microsoft Office tools that include Word, PowerPoint and Excel.&nbsp;<br>